Akeon201/Genetic_Algorithm_Scheduling/README.md

 ## Configurations

-You can change variables between lines 195 and 204 in main.py for different outcomes.
+You can change variables between lines 195 and 206 (bottom of file) in main.py for different outcomes.

 Example of variable configuration: